-ELECTRONICA is an forum that provides exchange of information and experiences on the new developments, trends and applications under industrial and academic view points in the field of electronics and information and communication technologies, as well as to stimulate personal contacts and fruitful cooperation, especially between industrial and academic institutions.
-Participations of leading Bulgarian and foreign companies are planned.
-An exhibition and a career forum will be organized.
+ELECTRONICA is a forum that provides a place for scientist and interested parties to exchange information and share experiences on the new developments, trends and applications from industrial and academic view points in the fields of electronics, information and communication technologies.
+Its aim is to foster personal contacts and nurture scientific cooperation, especially between industrial and research institutions.
+Participation of leading Bulgarian and foreign companies is planned.
+An exhibition and a young engineer career forum is organized.

 Conference topics include: Biomedical Engineering, Circuits and Systems, Education and Learning Technologies, Instrumentation and Measurement, Industrial Electronics, Information and Communication Technologies, Microelectronics and nanoelectronics, Power electronics.

-Prospective authors are invited to submit papers on the above listed topics.
+Prospective authors are invited to submit papers on the above-listed topics.
 Each author can participate in at most three papers.
-A two-page digest for each paper should be submitted together with the pre-registration form.
+A two-page digest for each paper should be submitted, together with the pre-registration form.
 It should contain the title of the paper, authors and contact information, a short abstract, keywords, the main contents of the paper and references.
 Each digest will be reviewed by two reviewers.
-Accepted and presented papers (the papers must not exceed 4 pages, including all tables, figures and references) will be published in the symposium proceedings and submitted to the IEEE Xplore system, as well as for indexing in Scopus and Web of Science.
+Only papers which are accepted and presented (the papers must not exceed 4 pages, including all tables, figures and references) will be published in the symposium proceedings and submitted to the IEEE Xplore system, as well as for indexing in Scopus and Web of Science.

 Important Dates: